vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ---

-## US10 - View pending advertisement list
+## US10 - View closed advertisement list
-- **Endpoint**: `GET /advertisements/pending`
+- **Endpoint**: `GET /advertisements/closed`
-- **Description**: As a manager, I want to list the pending advertisements so that I can easily manage and oversee the items in the system.
+- **Description**: As a manager, I want to list the closed advertisements so that I can easily manage and oversee the items in the system.
 - **Permissions/Role**: Manager
 - **Acceptance Criteria**:
     - The list displays key details for each advertisement.